 Switzerland is a wonderful place for solo female travelers.
 It’s contemporary cities and dashing landscape will have you falling in love from the moment you arrive.

 It’s ranked #4 of the safest countries in the ‘Travel and Tourism Competitiveness Report’ by the World Economic Forum.

 If you’re a lover of nature, history, and chocolate (guilty!), you’ll find plenty in Switzerland to keep you entertained.

 If you love to ski, the resorts that boast a breath-taking Alpine backdrop are some of the best in the world.
 However, if you’re looking for adventure a little closer to the ground, Switzerland’s landscape, dotted with lakes, villages, and peaks, is a must to explore during the warmer, summer months.

-Bern, the capital, is rich with medieval architecture, and quirks at every corner.
-Lucerne is also worth checking out if you have the time.
+Bern, the capital city, is rich with medieval architecture, and quirks at every corner.
+Lucerne is also a great city to visit if you have the time.

 Top Switzerland activities:

-Ranked #14 of the safest countries in the ‘Travel and Tourism Competitiveness Report’ by the World Economic Forum, Austria is a place where your senses will motor into overdrive.
-If you have time to hit the countryside, be sure to spend some time at the Bohemian Forest and Traunsee Lake in the north.
+Ranked #14 of the safest countries in the ‘Travel and Tourism Competitiveness Report’ by the World Economic Forum, Austria is a place for all the senses.

 Top Vienna activities: